Programming Guide

 Introduction

 In real life, FIX connections occur at regular intervals.
-A lot of trading systems have public schedules which declare time frames for trading.
-The biz.onixs.fix.engine.Session object exposes members for basic FIX connection handling.
-It also provides users with an automatic reconnection facility in case of connection failure.
-However, there is no way in the session functionality to maintain connections on a systematic basis.
+Many trading systems publish schedules defining active trading windows.
+The biz.onixs.fix.engine.Session object exposes members for basic FIX connection handling and automatic reconnection in case of transport failures.
+However, it does not maintain connections on a systematic basis according to trading calendars.

-To satisfy the needs of real‑life trading schedules, the session scheduler component is offered.
-This service will automatically connect certain FIX sessions to the counterparty at the beginning of the trading day as well as disconnect them at the end of the day.
+To satisfy these real‑life scheduling needs, the session scheduler component is provided.
+This service automatically connects certain FIX sessions to the counterparty at the beginning of the trading day (or week), keeps them connected during active hours, and disconnects them at the end of the trading period.
 It is also possible to keep a FIX session connected for an entire trading week and disconnect it at the end of the last trading day.

 Main Class